-Need to leave the parking brake off, otherwise, moisture may build up inside the cables causing them to stick in the on position.
-When recommissioning the parking brake, best to apply just a little, then release.
+Need to leave the parking brake off.
+Otherwise, moisture may build up inside the cables causing them to stick in the on position.
+When recommissioning the parking brake, best to apply just a little, then release it.
 Repeating this process is all that’s required to remove mild corrosion buildup.

 Use Rodent Control Pellets

 Not forgetting our furry & hairy friends, the $*@!!
 These guys can cause an unbelievable amount of damage.
-You should fear them, mice, rats, dogs, cats, ponies, cows and I’ll bet you have a few you could add to this.
+You should fear them, mice, rats, dogs, cats, ponies, and cows, and I’ll bet you have a few you could add to this.

-Wiring can be time-consuming, complex, and very expensive to repair, a ton easier to prevent this type of damage than it is to fix it.
+Wiring can be time-consuming, complex, and very expensive to repair; it is easier to prevent this type of damage than fix it.

 About the Author